pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * They should have communicated their progress to the PM.
 * We could have communicated our progress to the client more often.

+## commute commuted (id) (reg)
+* I used to commute to work every day by bus.
+* I just finished my commute from work.
+It took me two hours!
+* I have to commute to and from work on the bus.

 ## complete completed (id) (reg)